gustavooferreira/coding/advent_of_code/README.md

  go test -v [packages]
 ```

-For example, to test the very first Advent of Code exercise:
+For example, to test the code, put yourself inside the exercise folder and run:

 ```
+cd 2023/day1/part1

- go test -v ./2023/1_1/solutions
+ go test -v ./solutions
 ```

 As the golang documentation says (`go help packages`):